The Pirate (1948 film): Plot

+Proclaiming himself to be Macoco, Serafin demands that the townspeople bring Manuela to him or else he will burn down the town.
+Manuela, pretending to nobly sacrifice herself, agrees to go with him.
+However, one of Serafin's troupers accidentally reveals the ruse to Manuela, infuriating her.
+As revenge, she first pretends to seduce Serafin, then insults him and throws objects at him.
+After accidentally knocking him out with a painting, she rushes to his aid and realizes that she loves him.
+Manuela sings "You Can Do No Wrong" while cradling Serafin's head in her lap, and they kiss.

-Meanwhile, Don Pedro convinces the viceroy that Serafin is the real Macoco and should hang for it.
-He plants treasure in Serafin's prop trunk to make him look like a pirate.
-The army arrests him, and Manuela's protests cannot free him.
-On the night of his hanging, Manuela finally gets to look at the false evidence, recognizes a bracelet with the same design as the wedding ring that Don Pedro gave her, and realizes that he is the pirate.
+Don Pedro convinces the viceroy that Serafin is the real Macoco after planting stolen jewels in Serafin's prop trunk.
+Serafin is subsequently arrested and charged with Macoco's crimes.
+On the night of Serafin's hanging, Manuela looks at the false evidence, recognizes a bracelet with the same design as the wedding ring that Don Pedro gave her, and realizes that he is the pirate.

-Serafin asks to do one last show before he is hanged, and sings and dances "Be a Clown".
-As a finale, he plans to hypnotize Don Pedro into admitting he is Macoco, but Inez uses her parasol to break the mirror that Serafin uses to hypnotize people.
-Panicked, Manuela pretends to be hypnotized and sings "Love of My Life", vowing everlasting devotion to Macoco.
-Don Pedro, jealous, reveals himself as the true Macoco and seizes her, but Serafin's troupe attacks him with all the items and juggling balls, and the lovers embrace.
-Manuela joins Serafin's act and the film ends with them singing a reprise of "Be a Clown".
+Serafin convinces the viceroy to let him put on one final show before he is hanged.
+After performing "Be a Clown", Serafin plans to use his spinning mirror to hypnotize Don Pedro into admitting he is Macoco.
+When Inez breaks the mirror, Manuela pretends to be hypnotized and sings "Love of My Life", vowing everlasting devotion to Macoco.
+As Manuela and Serafin kiss, Don Pedro grows jealous and reveals himself as the true Macoco, prompting Serafin's troupe to attack him while the lovers embrace.
+Manuela joins Serafin's act and they sing a reprise of "Be a Clown".